wildwest25/TourMeIn/tourmein/README.md

 npm install

 sudo npm install // radilo na mac-u

 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve

+U slučaju 'vue-cli-service' is not recognized as an internal or external command, operable program or batch file.
+Pokrenuti Command Prompt kao administrator i 'npm install'
 ```

 ### Compiles and minifies for production